 We always like to make each baptism service special and personal for you and your child.
 There will be the opportunity during the service for a member of the family, godparent or friend to say some words, or read a poem or reading of your choice.
 You may like to have a hymn or song during the service.
 If you have older children, we love them to be involved in the service as a way of remembering their own baptism.
 The vicar will discuss these things with you when you meet.

 It is usual to choose 3 godchildren for each child.
 These may be good friends or relatives, whom you respect and whom you wish to be part of your child’s future.
 The godparents promise to help bring up the child in the Christian faith and for this reason it is necessary that they are already baptised, though it does not matter which denomination of the church this is.

 Is there a charge?

 There is no official fee for a baptism, as it is a service of welcome of your child to the church.
 We ask that you consider giving a donation to the church, as all of our church running costs need to come from donations and fund raising.
-A usual donation for a baptism service is around £50.
+A recommended donation for a baptism service is £50.
 There will also be a collection plate at the back of the church for any of the congregation who would like to leave a donation.